pretix/pretix-docs/docs/tutorial/organizer-account.md

 In this section of the tutorial, we will customize our organizer account and add necessary information to it.
 This entails:

- - navigating to the organizer account settings
  - adding contact information on the "general" tab
  - choosing language and localization options on the "localization" tab
  - customizing the organizer page on the "organizer page" and "shop design" tabs
- - enabling customer accounts for certain features on the "customer accounts" tab
  - setting up cookie/privacy information on the "privacy" tab
  - getting our pretix account activated by providing necessary information in the "billing settings"

-Those are the necessary steps for getting our organizer account up and running so that we can use it to host events using pretix.
+These are the necessary steps for preparing our organizer account for hosting events with pretix.
-It also includes a few optional steps that will save us some work in the long run.
+A few of these steps are optional, but will save us some work in the long term.
 For instance, organizer-level language and design settings will be used as the default for any events we are going to create in the future.
-We can always come back to the organizer account settings later and adapt them, should our needs change.
+We can always come back to adjust the organizer account settings later, in case our needs change.

 ## Navigating to the organizer account settings

 ![pretix.eu dashboard, showing upcoming events, a button for creating a new event, the mail address of the account currently logged in, and a sidebar with the following options: Dashboard, Events, Organizers, Search, User settings, Reports, Shipping list](../assets/screens/account/dashboard.png)

 After finishing account creation and logging in to [pretix.eu/control](https://pretix.eu/control/), we are greeted by the dashboard.
-We will click the :btn:Organizers: button in the sidebar to get to the Organizers page.
+Clicking the :btn:Organizers: button in the sidebar takes us to the "organizers" page.

 ![pretix.eu organizers page, showing the list of available organizer accounts which only includes 'Example Organizer'.
-There is a filter function for the list of organizers and a button labeled 'Create a new organizer'](../assets/screens/organizer/organizers.png)
+There we will find a filter function for the list of available organizers and a button labeled 'Create a new organizer'](../assets/screens/organizer/organizers.png)

-Clicking our organizer account in the list takes us to a page displaying all events associated with that organizer.
+Upon clicking our organizer account in the list, we are taken to a page displaying all events associated with that organizer.

 ![pretix.eu organizers page, showing the list of all events associated with 'Example Organizer'.
 There is a filter function for the list of events and a button labeled 'Create a new event'](../assets/screens/organizer/event-list.png)

-We are going to click :btn:Settings: in the sidebar to set up our organizer account.
+We are now going to click :btn:Settings: in the sidebar to set up our organizer account.
 This lands us on the general settings page for the organizer account.

 ## General